IIIF/api/source/api/content-state/0.2/index.md

 A content state is a JSON-LD data structure that uses the models described by the [IIIF Presentation API][prezi-api] and [W3C Web Annotation Data Model][org-w3c-webanno] specifications.
 Viewers built to those specifications will already understand at least some of these models.
 This specification shows how a content state is passed to the viewer from another system or application, so that the viewer can show the intended part of the resource (or resources) to the user.
 A viewer can also _export_ a state, for example to enable a user to share a particular view with another user or publish it as a reference or citation.

 The content state data structure must allow the client to load the resources required, and present a particular part of the resource to the user.
-While _load Manifest M_ is the simplest case, a more specific state would provide more detail, for example:
+While _load Manifest M_ is the simplest case, a more complex content state would provide more detail about the intended target, for example:

 * _load Manifest M, navigate to Canvas C, and zoom in to the region defined by xywh=X,Y,W,H_
 * _load Manifest M, navigate such that Range R is selected, and start playing the time-based canvas C within Range R at time t=T_

-Such a description can be expressed as an Annotation that targets the intended part of the resource.
+Such a description can be expressed as an Annotation that targets the intended resource, or part of the resource.

 ### 2.1.
 Annotation Model for Content State